 They may seem older and more independent, but this group needs support just as much as your younger kids.
 Letting coaches, tutors, and other adults know what is going on can help build a supportive community for your teen; so can making sure they know what to expect and set up a stable routine in the home.

-Divorce is an unsettling time for kids, but by taking the time to talk them through the process and reassure them about their own well-being and future, you can minimize the impact it has on your kids.
+Divorce is an unsettling time for kids, but by taking the time to talk them through the process and reassure them about their well-being and future, you can minimize the impact it has on your kids.
 If both parents can provide a unified front and answer questions without strife or assigning blame, the kids will benefit as well.
-Get the help you need with your separation and divorce; contact our office to learn about the next steps.
-Our goal is to help your entire family through this difficult time and ensure you get the fresh start you all deserve.
+Get the help you need with your separation and divorce; contact our office to learn more about the next steps.
+Alison Grant, Attorney at Law, is dedicated to helping your entire family through this difficult time and ensuring that you get the fresh start you deserve.